LKWLaLa/step-o/README.md

 ###Dependencies:

-Step-O is built on Rails, version 4.2.6, using Ruby version 2.2.3p173, and a sqlite3 database.
+Step-O is built with Rails version 4.2.6, using Ruby version 2.2.3p173, and a sqlite3 database.
 The app also uses the jquery-rails, devise, omniauth, omniauth-facebook, and youtube_id gems.
 You will need to obtain a facebook key and facebook secret for full OAuth2 functionality.

 ###Installation Guide: